 One day, I stopped at the local store to pick up some groceries, and was amused to find that in the produce section next to the yams, there was a prominent display of pre-packaged cotton candy.
 I found this hilarious and posted this photo on my Facebook page with a caption about the fresh-from-the-farm offerings at Bi-Lo.

 This generated a long string of comments from my clever friends that had me giggling all day.
-There were memories of the cotton candy trees on the old plantation heavy with their ripened fruit, cautions about pesticide-laden cotton candy imported from Mexican farms, and worry about the poor conditions of the migrant workers who toiled in the sticky fields all day.
+There were memories of the cotton candy trees on the farm heavy with their ripened fruit, cautions about pesticide-laden cotton candy imported from Mexican farms, and worry about the poor conditions of the migrant workers who toiled in the sticky fields all day.

 The next day, I made another stop, this time at a Bi-Lo in nearby Easley.
 And, guess what?
 Same thing.
 Nestled near the kale and the cabbage were packages of brightly spun cotton candy.
 After pondering this for a while, I became less amused and a bit more disturbed.
 One produce display with cotton candy could be attributed to a lone, sugar-crazy store manager.
 Two displays felt more like a corporate philosophy.

 In a state where obesity rates have doubled since 1990, with 65% of the adults obese, it seems to me that Bi-Lo should be a little more judicious in how and where they display their food.
 I understand that people have a problem when government or business tries to limit our choices, but I’m not suggesting that.

 What I am suggesting is that the cotton candy remain where it belongs, in the aisle for empty-caloric sugary sweets, and to at least give peas a fighting chance.